-The Tourism Indaba is an annual event that takes place in Durban.
-It is one of the largest tourism marketing events in Africa and one of the top three events of its kind in the world.
-It showcases a wide variety of Southern Africa's best tourism products, and attracts international visitors and media from across the world.
+The Tourism Indaba that takes place in Durban annually is one of the largest tourism marketing events in Africa and one of the top three events of its kind in the world.

+It showcases a wide variety of southern Africa's best tourism products and attracts international visitors and media from across the world.